- On paper, VPNs might sound like pure awesomeness, but one of the main concerns of end-users is still whether or not they affect Internet speed.

-Instead of drawing a straight line between you and the destination website, the connection hops through a Germany server, and the virtual distance between you and the website increases.
+Instead of drawing a straight line between you and the destination website, the connection hops through a German server, and the virtual distance between you and the website increases.

 If your VPN uses cheap, low-power servers, or if they throttle the bandwidth, your connection’s speed will decrease dramatically.

-How to increase my Internet speed?
+How to increase my Internet speed using a VPN?

 1. Use a trustworthy VPN

-- Download Private Internet Access
+- Download ExpressVPN.

-- Install it and launch it on your PC
+- Install it and launch it on your PC.

-- Log into your account
+- Log into your account.

-- Connect to a fast, low-ping server (location isn’t important)
+- Connect to a fast, low-ping server (location isn’t important).

-- Enjoy your fast, un-throttled Internet connection
+- Enjoy your fast, un-throttled Internet connection.

-PIA has a wide network of servers all around the world, so you can be sure that you can always find the best server suited for your needs.
+It has a wide network of servers all around the world, so you can be sure that you can always find the best server suited for your needs.